The Intelligence Was in the Organization All Along

 The risk is not only wrong output.
 It is a thinner handoff.

-This gap is already visible in how organizations talk about AI progress.
-Economist Enterprise’s 2026 report, Making AI Deliver, surveyed 1,221 executives at large enterprises and found a corporate world full of AI activity but still struggling to turn that activity into durable operational capability.
-More than four in five executives said their AI programs were beating expectations, yet only about two in five firms formally required teams to track business impact.
-The same report found a seniority gap in how AI progress is perceived: nearly nine in ten CTOs said their AI rollout was ahead of schedule, while only about three in four senior vice-presidents and vice-presidents agreed.
+The evidence suggests most are not yet looking.
+Economist Enterprise's 2026 report, Making AI Deliver, surveyed 1,221 executives at large enterprises and found a striking contradiction: more than four in five said their AI programs were beating expectations, yet only about two in five firms formally required teams to track business impact.
+Nearly nine in ten CTOs said their AI rollout was ahead of schedule, while only about three in four senior vice-presidents and vice-presidents agreed.

 The danger is that we repeat the same pattern with a more powerful technology.
 We preserve the artifact, accelerate the handoff, and make the output cleaner, while losing even more of the judgment that was supposed to move through the organization.